A fresher, more intense Aniseed aroma when compared to traditional Aniseed aromas, good for calming, relaxing grounding, also masks bad smells.

 Ingredients 100% v/v pure Anise Myrtle essential oil (Aniseed Myrtle oil).

 Please take a look at our Anise Myrtle essential oil video

 Anise Myrtle Essential Oil (Aniseed Myrtle Oil) Aroma

 Licorice, aniseed, fresher and more pleasant than traditional anise and aniseed.
 Pleasant for men, women and especially children, especially if they like licorice sweets!

 Anise Myrtle Essential Oil (Aniseed Myrtle Oil) Benefits

-Good for relaxing, relaxing in the bedroom at night, air freshening, grounding, calming, masks other scents, bad flavours and bad smells.
+Good for relaxing.
+Relaxing in the bedroom at night, air freshening, grounding and calming.
+Masks other scents, bad flavours and bad smells.

 Anise Myrtle Essential Oil (Aniseed Myrtle Oil) Uses